Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Review of Bayesian Inverse Problems and Me tro po lis-Hastings Algorithms

 \section{Review of Bayesian Inverse Problems and Me\-tro\-po\-lis-Hastings Algorithms}

-This section is devoted to giving a brief summary on the relevant material on Bayesian inverse problems and to giving an introduction to Metropolis-Hastings algorithms on general state spaces.
-For more details we refer the reader to \cite{MR2652785,stuartchinanotes} and \cite{samplingFirstInfiniteDimensional,brooks2011handbook} respectively.
+This section is devoted to giving a brief summary on the relevant material on Bayesian inverse problems and to giving an introduction on Metropolis-Hastings algorithms on general state spaces.
+For more details, we refer the reader to \cite{MR2652785,stuartchinanotes} and \cite{samplingFirstInfiniteDimensional,brooks2011handbook} respectively.
 The main idea of the Bayesian approach is to treat the parameters, the output of the mathematical model and the data as jointly distributed random variables.
 The randomness of the parameters is introduced artificially to subjectively model the uncertainty based on the a priori knowledge.
 The distribution of the parameters is called the prior.
 In the Bayesian framework the conditional probability distribution of the parameters given the noisy data is called the posterior.
 It is an update of the prior using the data and can be viewed as the solution to the inverse problem because it describes the a posteriori uncertainty about the parameters.
-The posterior is a very important tool because it can be used to \begin{itemize} \item obtain point estimates for the unknown in an inverse problem such as the posterior mean or the MAP estimator which can be related to the Tikhonov regularisation, see \cite{2013dashtiMap}. \item quantify the uncertainty through the posterior variance or the posterior probability of a set in the parameter space. \end{itemize} We concentrate on the latter and note that both quantities can be written as posterior expectations.
-However, the calculation of posterior expectations is difficult to establish because the normalization constant is unknown.
-This is where Metropolis-Hastings algorithms come into the play.
-They can be used to approximate expectations without using the normalization constant because only ratios of the densities are needed.
-In order to implement a Metropolis-Hastings algorithm, the parameter space and the forward problem have to be discretised leading to a high dimensional state space.
-Therefore it is crucial that the algorithm performs well as the dimension increases which might be due to a a finer discretisation of the underlying continuum model.
-The performance of the algorithm can be measured by convergence of the underlying stochastic process to equilibrium.
-We survey different ways how the convergence rate is measured and provide them at the end of Section \ref{sec:MCMCGeneral}.
+The posterior is a very important tool because it can be used to \begin{itemize} \item obtain point estimates for the unknown in an inverse problem such as the posterior mean or the MAP estimator which can be related to the Tikhonov regularisation, see \cite{2013dashtiMap}; \item quantify the uncertainty through the posterior variance or the posterior probability of a set in the parameter space. \end{itemize} We concentrate on the latter and note that both quantities can be written as posterior expectations.
+Metropolis-Hastings algorithms are used for that purpose and are reviewed in Section \ref{sec:MCMCGeneral}.